On S List of Movie Reviews

 4/13:

-John Singleton's remake of Shaft is an improvement over the original when it comes to pace, but however, it's
+John Singleton's remake of Shaft is an improvement when

 Replacing Richard Roundtree, Samuel L. Jackson does enough to live up to the demands of his character.
-Jeffrey Wright
+Jeffrey

-that doesn't make an iota of sense.
+much going on that doesn't make an iota of sense.

 If Walter Wade skipped bond by going to Switzerland, then he's technically a fugitive from justice, correct?
-Then, it should be

-enough to send him to the Big House.
+Then, it should be enough to send him to the Big House.
 Afterwards, what happened to the scheduled trial?
-Later, Spider was shivved in the heart
+Later,

-before being thrown out of the window from the same high-rise building where Peoples resides, yet nobody connected the dots?
+Spider was shivved in the heart before being thrown out of the window from the same high-rise building where

 If Diane Palmieri refused to testify, why harass her further?
 Where did Shaft get the money to replace the car?
-Did he dip

-would've been indicted by the Internal Affairs long before anything bad was going to happen.
-Remember when Shaft gave up
+crooks?
+They would've been indicted by the Internal Affairs long before anything bad was going to happen.
+Remember

-his badge in the courthouse?
-So, why was he still acting like a cop...coming, going, and doing as he pleased?
-He sure
+when Shaft gave up his badge in the courthouse?
+So, why did he still act like a cop...coming, going, and doing

-survived many shootouts with nary a scratch on his body.
+as he pleased?
+He sure survived many shootouts with nary a scratch on his body.

 All in all, as many twists and turns as there are in the plot, Shaft feels too long for a 99-minute picture,